Yang Clan Ancestral Hall

 Website:https://cloud.culture.tw/frontsite/inquiry/emapInquiryAction.do?method=showEmapDetail&indexId=45279

-Transportation Methods:Self-driving: National Highway No. 1 → Exit at Xinhua Interchange → Connect to National Highway No. 8 → Exit at Xinhua Interchange to National Highway No. 3 → Exit at Linbian Interchange → Connect to Zhongshan Road (Taiwan Route 17) → Turn left onto Jiahe Road (Taiwan Route 17) to Donggen Road.
+Transportation Methods:Self-driving: National Highway No. 1 → Exit at Xinhua Interchange → Connect to National Highway No. 8 → Exit at Xinhua Interchange to connect to National Highway No. 3 → Exit at Linbian Interchange → Connect to Zhongshan Road (Taiwan Route 17) → Turn left on Jiahe Road (Taiwan Route 17) onto Donggen Road.

 Recommended Hotel Bookings